 Unfortunately High Point University does not host rehearsal dinners or receptions on campus.

-As soon as the date is confirmed on the Chapel calendar and with the officiating minister, the bride and groom are asked to consult with him/her regarding a pre-marital conference (or conferences) prior to the wedding.
+Please inform the Manager of Chapel Programs if you will be asking someone to perform the wedding other than the Minister to the University.
+If so, as soon as the date is confirmed on the Chapel calendar and with the officiating minister, the bride and groom are asked to consult with him/her regarding a pre-marital counseling (or conferences) prior to the wedding.
 The minister must be an ordained minister.
 If the minister or ministers are expected to attend any of the social functions associated with the wedding, invitations should be extended well in advance of the date.
-The Minister to the University will send a letter of invitation to the officiating minister, granting him/her permission to use the Chapel on a one-time basis.
+The officiating minister will have use of the Chapel on this one-time basis (and for rehearsal).
 Be sure to state the full name and address of the officiating minister on the facilities use form.

 The Charles E. Hayworth Sr. Memorial Chapel has a beautiful pipe organ which was installed in 1990.
 Capable organists are ready to assist you with your needs.
 A list of approved organists is available.
 These professional organists are listed in alphabetical order with information provided as to their credentials, work experience, fees, and services.
 You should contact the organist and secure a commitment to play for your wedding.
 The organist is the control person for your music.
 The listed organists are the only people approved to play the organ for a wedding.
 If you choose to use the piano in the Chapel you may use the pianist of your choice.

-Picture taking with flash cameras or lighted video recorders will not be allowed during the progress of the sacred wedding ceremony, beginning when the mothers are seated.
+Flash Photography or lighted video recorders will not be allowed during the progress of the sacred wedding ceremony.
+Sound from electronic devices, including cameras and video recorders must be turned in the off position.
 Photographs may be made in the narthex of the Sanctuary or the Chapel Garden before or after the ceremony and the wedding party may return to the altar or the garden after the ceremony for as many pictures as they wish.
 Photographs with time exposures may be taken during the ceremony.
 We reserve the right to restrict any photographer who does not abide by the above policy.
-Any recording or tapes of the ceremony are the responsibility of the bride.
+Any recording or tapes of the ceremony are the responsibility of the wedding party.
 An electrical outlet has been provided on the left (facing altar) balcony’s front aisle wall for video cameras.
-No video recordings are to be made from any other location during the ceremony.
-When using the Chapel Garden a person videoing the ceremony should remain stationary.

 Your rehearsal and wedding, whether in the chapel or the garden, must have an approved director.
 The director should make certain that the florist, photographer, caterer and other involved professionals are familiar with the wedding information.